For the complete documentation index, see llms.txt.

 defaults:

-type: foo
+type: my-default-type

 Control variable fetching

-Provide a list of variables to fetch
+Provide an explicit list of variables to fetch

 // ...